jagotu/BACIL/thesis_text/thesis_text.md

 ### Standard libraries

 Our goal was to implement as little of the standard library as possible.
-When starting with the implementation, we hoped parts implemented in CIL and native methods will be well decoupled, so that we can reuse all CIL parts.
-For the native parts, we would call .NET's native implementation if possible, and implement them in BACIL otherwise.
+When starting with the implementation, we hoped parts implemented in CIL and native methods would be well decoupled, so that we could reuse all CIL parts.
+For the native parts, we would call .NET's native implementation if possible and only implement them in BACIL if not.
 Unfortunately, the coupling is tight, as the [documentation](https://github.com/dotnet/runtime/blob/main/docs/design/coreclr/botr/corelib.md) admits:

 > CoreLib has several unique properties, many of which are due to its tight coupling to the CLR.